softwaremill/scalar-conf-website/README.md

         "latitude": 52.236786,
         "longitude": 20.998371
       }
-  }
+  },
   ...
 ```

 `jade/hotels.jade` is responsible for visual representation of the data received from `hotels.json`.

-Sometimes, positing of the map and map zoom need to be adjusted.
-They can be ajusted in `dist/main.js` file.
+Positing of the map and map zoom can be ajusted in `dist/main.js` file.

 ```
   // Center of map, change coordinates, if you want the map to be positioned differently